theolaurent/ocaml-reagent/README.md

-# ocaml-effects
+# ocaml-reagent
-Random pieces of code produced in internship at OCamlLabs
+An implementation of reagents for multicore OCaml